elensergwork/Bioscope-folds/README.md

 You can download the bioscope dataset at  http://rgai.inf.u-szeged.hu/index.php?lang=en&page=bioscope

-Text numbers correspond to ids of the original dataset file xml mark-up.
+Text numbers correspond to ids of the DocID in the xml mark-up.

 ```
 <Document type="Biological_abstract"><DocID type="PMID"> *1984449* </DocID><DocumentPart type="Title">